-If you are still worried, consider this: the increasing competition for the top brand-name schools is actually good news for your children.
-There are 5,300 two-and four-year colleges in the U.S. They recruit.
+If you’re still worried, consider this: the increasing competition for the top brand-name schools is actually good news for your children.
+There are almost 4,000 colleges and universities in the U.S. They recruit.
 They offer scholarships.
-Keep your eyes and ears open, and you might find a prize in a school you did not know existed.
+Keep your eyes and ears open, and you might find a prize in a school you didn’t know existed.

-Please, Mom, Dad, Aunt, Counselor, Favorite Teacher, just acknowledge that you are worried and bite your tongue.
+Please, Mom, Dad, Aunt, Counselor, Favorite Teacher, just acknowledge that you’re worried and bite your tongue.
 Help the young people you care about feel good about themselves.